 Stay close to home

+Taking action isn’t always easy, but pushing yourself to do so will help.
 Finally, I made myself bundle up, boots, snow pants and headed out into my own backyard.
 What on earth can you find in your backyard in the winter under 10 inches of snow you ask?
 No flowers, no grass, no leaves, well there are still some leaves hanging around so there’s that.
 There is a fence, there is snow!
-Have you ever noticed how snow makes interesting shapes when it piles up.
+Have you ever noticed how snow makes interesting shapes when it piles up?
 Great for abstracts.
 Hear that?
 Those are sandhill cranes flying overhead.
 Look up.
 Always look up.
-Here are a few images I found when I spent just a half hour in my own backyard.
+Here are a few images I found when I spent just a half-hour in my own backyard.